 DEADLINE & “PRIORITY” DATES

 To allow time for processing and awarding financial aid to students before the first day of classes, priority deadlines have been established for each semester, as follows:

 |If you plan to enroll:||FAFSA must be completed online by:||All paperwork due to the Financial Aid Office by:|

 |Summer Term||April 1||April 15|

-Note: If the date listed above falls on a weekend or holiday, the paperwork is due the next business day.
+Note: If the deadline listed above falls on a weekend or holiday, paperwork is due the next business day.

 To receive Federal Title IV assistance and state assistance, a student must: